Vietnam.vn - Nền tảng quảng bá Việt Nam

 The experiment was conducted in the Bayanbulak area, an arid steppe in the Xinjiang Uygur Autonomous Region that regularly faces severe water shortages.

-According to a research team from the China Meteorological Administration (CMA), led by chief engineer Li Bin, a team of specialized drones dispersed 1 kg of silver iodide (AgI) - a compound with a density 6 times that of water - into the clouds at an altitude of 5,500 meters.
+According to a research team from the China Meteorological Administration (CMA), under the leadership of chief engineer Li Bin, a team of specialized drones dispersed 1 kg of silver iodide (AgI) - a compound with a density 6 times that of water - into the clouds at an altitude of 5,500 meters.

 To conduct the experiment, two medium-sized drones flew four consecutive flights, spraying rain-making chemicals over an area of more than 8,000 square kilometers.
 This is the first time China has used a drone system equipped with integrated radar to detect cloud structures in real time, thereby choosing the right time to spray chemicals and optimizing rain-making efficiency.